-Prof. Dr. Johannes Krause (born 1980) is a native of Thuringia.
-In 2008, he received his Ph.D. in Genetics at the University of Leipzig and the Max Planck Institute for Evolutionary Anthropology, Leipzig, supervised by Svante Paabo.
-Subsequently, he worked at the Max Planck Institute in Leipzig as a postdoc before he was appointed Junior-Professor for Paleogenetics at the University of Tübingen in 2010 and subsequently Full-Professor for Archaeo- and Paleogenetics at the same university in 2013.
-In 2014, he became one of the two founding directors of the Max Planck Institute for the Science of Human History in Jena, Germany, where he is the head of the Department of Archaeogenetics.
+Prof. Dr. Johannes Krause was born in 1980 in the GDR.
+In 2008, he received his Ph.D. in Genetics at Leipzig University and the Max Planck Institute for Evolutionary Anthropology, Leipzig, where he was supervised by Nobel Laureate Svante Pääbo.
+He worked at the Max Planck Institute in Leipzig as a postdoc before he was appointed junior professor for Paleogenetics at the University of Tübingen in 2010 and subsequently full professor for Archaeo- and Paleogenetics at the same university in 2013.
+As one of the two founding directors of the Max Planck Institute for the Science of Human History in Jena, he headed the Department of Archaeogenetics from 2014 to 2020.
 In 2015 he was made an honorary professor for Archaeo- and Palaeogentics at the University of Tübingen.
 He is one of the founding directors of the Max Planck-Harvard Research Center for the Archaeoscience of the Ancient Mediterranean (MHAAM), established in 2017.
-In 2018 he was appointed as a Full Professor for Archaeogenetics at the Institute of Zoology and Evolutionary Research, Friedrich Schiller University, Jena.
-In June 2020 Johannes Krause was reappointed as a director to the Max Planck Institute for Evolutionary Anthropology in Leipzig.
-The relocation of the Department of Archaeogenetics from Jena to Leipzig will be completed by the end of 2021.
+In 2018 he became full professor for Archaeogenetics at the Institute of Zoology and Evolutionary Research, Friedrich Schiller University, Jena.
+In June 2020, Johannes Krause was reappointed as a director to the Max Planck Institute for Evolutionary Anthropology and his department subsequently moved to Leipzig.

 Curriculum Vitae Johannes Krause [PDF]